AdobeDocs/campaign-standard.en/help/administration/using/external-accounts.md

 * While creating an external account, enable the encryption to store sensitive data in the S3 bucket by checking the **Keep files in S3 encrypted** box.
 * Grant bucket permissions to specify who can access the object in a bucket.
 For more information on bucket permission, refer to the [Amazon S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev//access-control-overview.html)

-## How to define an Adobe Experience Manager external account
+## How to define an Adobe Experience Manager external account {#how-to-define-an-adobe-experience-manager-external-account}

 AEM external accounts are used when integrating Campaign with AEM.